CLIP-GS: Unifying Vision-Language Representation with 3D Gaussian Splatting: Experiments

-\textbf{Component-wise ablations.} To understand the effect of each component in the CLIP-GS, including the GS Tokenizer and the image voting loss.
-We start with a point cloud-based method as baseline, and gradually add each design.
-(Tab. \ref{tab:ab-comp}).
-When using 3DGS as input, the point cloud-based method yields inferior performance due to the differing spatial placement between point cloud and 3DGS ($2^{nd}$ row).
-In point cloud models, points are positioned on the surface of objects, whereas in 3DGS, gaussian points can exist within the object.
-Then, by changing the input dimensions of the PC model to accommodate the dimensions of 3DGS ($\mathbb{R}^6 \rightarrow \mathbb{R}^{14}$) and fine-tuning, the 3D encoder learns the attributes of 3DGS, resulting in an improvement of +13.3 Top1, and +16.2 Top3, and +15.8 Top5 accuracy on Objaverse-GS($3^{rd}$ row).
-Using GS Tokenizer produce decent performance (the $4^{th}$ result), 33.6$\rightarrow$47.9 Top1, 52.3$\rightarrow$69.9 Top3, and 60.1$\rightarrow$76.8 Top5 accuracy.
-Finally, introducing image voting loss learns effective 3DGS and image alignment representation, further enhancing performance to establish state-of-the-art benchmarks (last row).
+\textbf{Component-wise ablations.} To understand the effect of each component in the CLIP-GS, we start with the official pre-trained Uni3D and gradually add each design.
+(Tab. \ref{tab:ab-comp}). \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \textbf{Baseline:} We use the point cloud-based method, Uni3D \cite{uni3d}, as the baseline model ($1^{st}$ row), and extract the $P$ and $C$ attributes of gaussian points from 3DGS to simulate the input format of the point cloud.
+Uni3D yields inferior performance.
+This result is due to the differing spatial placement between point cloud and 3DGS. \textit{i.e.}, point cloud is positioned on the surface of objects, whereas in 3DGS, gaussian points can exist within the object. \item \textbf{Fine-tune:} Fine-tuning Uni3D on $P \& C$ resulting in an improvement of +13.3 Top1, +16.2 Top3, and +15.8 Top5 accuracy ($2^{nd}$ row).
+However, when using all 3DGS attributes, the TOP1 accuracy drops to 44.8 ($3^{rd}$ row), indicating that directly introducing these additional attributes can impair the network's learning. \item \textbf{GS Tokenizer:} Using GS Tokenizer produce decent performance (the $4^{th}$ result), 33.6$\rightarrow$47.9 Top1, 52.3$\rightarrow$69.9 Top3, and 60.1$\rightarrow$76.8 Top5 accuracy. \item \textbf{Image Voting Loss:} Finally, introducing image voting loss learns effective 3DGS and image alignment representation, further enhancing performance to establish state-of-the-art benchmarks (last row). \end{itemize}

 \textbf{Order indicator} We investigate various strategies to reorder GS patches, including \textit{xyz}-order, Hilbert curve \cite{hilbert1935stetige}, and Z-order (details in Fig. \ref{fig:order}).
 For the \textit{xyz}-order, we used the x-axis order for visualization.
 The results are shown in Tab. \ref{tab:ab-order}.
 Using one single ordering strategy leads to suboptimal results.
 Therefore, we employ a multiple-ordering strategy for collaborative ordering.